getcarina/getcarina.com/_posts/2016-02-17-overlay-networks.md

 Error: No public port '3306/tcp' published for mysql
 ```

-Our MySQL instance is now connected to `mynet` but it's not exposed publicly, which gives us an additional layer of security for our database.
+The MySQL instance is now connected to `mynet` but it's not exposed publicly, which gives you an additional layer of security for your database.

-Next we'll start a Wordpress instance but publish a port to expose it to the world.
+Next, start a WordPress instance, but publish a port to expose it publicly.

 ```bash
 $ docker run --detach \